AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/fusion-release-activity/fusion-jun-21.md

 The Schedule setting icon now shows your scenario's current schedule setting.
 Now, when you're in the scenario editor, you can see at a glance when your scenario is set to run.
 The functionality of the Schedule setting icon has not changed.

-For more information on scheduling scenarios, see [Schedule a scenario](../../../workfront-fusion/scenarios/schedule-a-scenario.md).
+For more information on scheduling scenarios, see [Schedule a scenario in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/schedule-a-scenario.md).